rdsilver/neural-playground/README.md

 Timer Neurons ignore inbound action potentials and just continue do activate every X seconds.

 This is a WIP and new features will be added along side a better GUI.
 You can track what is being worked on in the github ISSUES.

-Feel free to add your own neurons / work on other features and give me a pull request.
+### Adding your own neuron/features

-If you add a neuron, please make sure all tests pass and to add relevant testing methods http://rdsilver.github.io/neural-playground/jasmine/SpecRunner.html?
+If you add a neuron/feature, please make sure all tests pass and to add relevant testing methods http://rdsilver.github.io/neural-playground/jasmine/SpecRunner.html?